eucalyptus/euca-demo/doc/setup-demo-dependencies-awscli.md

 5. Initialize AWS CLI Configuration

-    This may already have been done if this script is being run on the Cloud Controller, when the Demo (demo) Account was created, so test before re-initializing.
+    This should already have been done if this script is being run on the Cloud Controller, when the Demo (demo) Account was created, so test before re-initializing.

     This assumes the AWS CLI was installed and configured with Eucalyptus endpoints via separate instructions.